renpy/renpy/sphinx/source/screen_special.rst

 ============

 These are the menu screens.
-The ``main_menu`` and ``yesno_prompt`` are invoked implictly.
+The ``main_menu`` and ``yesno_prompt`` are invoked implicitly.
 When the user invokes the game menu, the screen named in :data:`_game_menu_screen` will be displayed.
 (This defaults to ``save``.)